bestia-dev/GuitaraokeLeader/README.md

 Copy the url of the `xxx - guitaraoke.mp4` file and press `Start download`.
 For example `https://www.dropbox.com/s/hn0r9on24dxkhfh/4%20Non%20Blondes%20-%20What%27s%20Up%20-%20guitaraoke.mp4?dl=1`
 It will download in the background, slowly.
 Repeat this for the songs you like to have.
-I will not make my videos generally public for now.
+My guitaraoke.mp4 files are listed here: <https://bestia.dev/guitaraoke/>.
 Finally click on the button `Back to Guitaraoke Leader page`.
 You can also manually copy the `mp4` files to the device folder: `/storage/emulated/0/Android/data/dev.bestia.guitaraokeserver/files/videos/`.

 ## Play-flow